PseudoDevs/IamGhost/abcmd6.md

-Last updated: 2024-04-07 20:05:12
+Last updated: 2024-04-07 20:05:44
-Random Quote: We are smart.
-And idiots are banging all the time.
-We can learn how to do it, too. - Fabiola Torres
+Random Quote: You can have all the intelligence in the world, but if nobody's there to act on it, what's it worth?
+Nothing. - Steve Murphy